venkateshbollineni/Rigveda/README.md

-# This repo consists of the all the files related to the Rigevda Web application
+# This repo consists of all the files related to the Rigevda Web application